Rockypocky77/ChancifySATPrep/sat11.md

 Algebra — Questions 55–64

-Solve for x:

- 7x + 4 = 3x + 28
+A company's production cost C (in thousands) is modeled by C = 7(x + 2), where x is units produced.
+The company's revenue R is modeled by R = 3(x - 4) + k, where k is a fixed base revenue.
+If the company breaks even when C = R and k = 50, what is the value of x?

 A) 3
 B) 4
 C) 6
 D) 7

-A line passes through the points (1, -2) and (5, 6).
-What is the slope of the line?
+A linear function f(x) = mx + b passes through the points (1, -2) and (5, 6).
+What is the value of m (the slope)?

 A) 1/2
 B) 3/2
 C) 2
 D) 4

-The inequality 4x - 3 ≤ 13 is equivalent to
+In a chemistry experiment, the concentration must be at most 13 units.
+If concentration = 4x - 3, where x is the amount added, what is the largest integer value of x?

-A) x ≤ 3
+A) 3

-B) x ≤ 4
+B) 4

-C) x ≥ 3
+C) 5

-D) x ≥ 4
+D) 6

 A streaming service charges a monthly fee of $12 plus $2 for each movie rented.
 If a customer's bill for one month is $32, how many movies did the customer rent?

 A) 8
 B) 10
 C) 12
 D) 16

-The equation of a line is y = -3x + 9.
-What is the x-intercept of this line?
+A linear function f(x) = -3x + 9 has an x-intercept.
+What is the x-coordinate of this intercept?

 A) -3
 B) -9
 C) 3
 D) 9

-A system of equations is given by

- 2x + y = 11

- x - y = 1

-What is the value of x?
+A system of equations is given: 2x + y = 11 and x - y = 1.
+If (a, b) is the solution to this system, and a third equation cx + dy = 25 also passes through (a, b) where c = a and d = b, what is the value of c + d?

 A) 2
 B) 3
 C) 5
 D) 4

 A gym charges a one-time sign-up fee of $50 and a monthly fee of $15.
 Which equation represents the total cost C for m months?

 A) C = 50m + 15
 B) C = 15m + 50
 C) C = 50 + m + 15
 D) C = 65m

 The function f(x) = 5x - 7 models a quantity over time.
 What does the point (0, -7) represent in this context?

 A) The slope of the function
 B) The average rate of change
 C) The starting value when x = 0
 D) The maximum value of the function